ONSdigital/cell-key-perturbation/documentation/sdc_perturbation.md

 ### BigQuery

 BigQuery version allow users to perform perturbation without reading raw data into local memory.
-The package would craete the frequency table and run perturbation with a SQL query.
+The package would create the frequency table and run perturbation with a SQL query.
 Then, it converts the final perturbed table into a pandas dataframe as an output.

 This will allow users to run the method on large datasets without breaking the memory limits.